avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 ground at a spot that can be specified in-game, and will have some simple randomized variation.

-The tutorial assumes basic knowledge of Python and rudimentary knowledge of numpy, but almost no knowledge of Minecraft (beyond how to launch it).
+The tutorial assumes basic knowledge of Python and numpy, but almost no knowledge of Minecraft (beyond how to launch it).

 ## Preparing a world